lucasm/findto/README.md

 | **Internationalization** | Choose your country for local sources, or international                      | ✅     |
 | **Accessibility**        | Balanced contrast, screen reader support, keyboard navigation and dark theme | ✅     |

-## 🔵 Criteria
+### Criteria

-All the search sources, external contents and services available on Findto are selected based on the criteria of: 1) Service popularity; 2) Open access; 3) Accessibility, privacy and copyright policies;
+We use the following criteria to select the search sources and external contents available on Findto: 1) Service popularity; 2) Service open access and accessibility; 3) Service privacy and copyright policies;

-## 🟡 Donations
+## 💛 Donations

 If you like Findto, ✨ make a donation ✨ and get benefits.
 Your support helps to keep the project running.